 More masculine than male reporters…note the collapsed stock and good marksmanship…

 A large part of the popularity of the little black rifle is its ease of shooting, and shooting well.
 People, particularly women, firing it for the first time, are delighted by the low recoil, and surprised by how easy it is to shoot accurately.
 Its ergonomics are extraordinarily good, and all controls fall easily to hand for virtually any shooter.

 Finally, the Second Amendment exists not to protect hunting, target shooting or any other pursuit, but to enable citizens, should it become necessary, to overthrow a repressive government.
 D/S/Cs love to accuse anyone recognizing this essential truth of history of being radical and dangerous, but danger lies in trying to destroy any portion of the Constitution, never in defending it.

 Never in history have those seeking to destroy free speech, or to disarm the law-abiding, been good people, acting with honorable motives.

-They realize that as long as honest men and women possess arms, they can never establish their utopia on Earth.
+D/S/Cs know as long as honest men and women possess arms, they can never establish their utopia on Earth.
 They want to do away with firearms in the hands of law-abiding patriots not to prevent Islamist terror attacks, not to prevent crime, not to ensure the safety of innocents, but to ensure their safety in imposing tyranny.
-That’s part of the reason that even though they surround themselves with unwilling, bored and very annoyed National Guard troops, they don’t allow them ammunition for their M-4 rifles.
+That’s part of the reason that even though they surround themselves with unwilling, bored and very annoyed National Guard troops to protect against non-existent insurrections, they don’t allow them ammunition for their M-4 rifles.

 That’s more than enough reason to appreciate, and own, an AR-15, America’s most popular rifle.